This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

 Asking for help is one thing; asking for financial help is another beast all its own.
-Yet many entrepreneurs turn to family and friends to help fund their business.
+Yet many small businesses and startups turn to family and friends to help fund their company.

 Tom Scarda, a business consultant who helps prospective entrepreneurs find the right franchise through FranChoice, says a lot of entrepreneurs hit up friends and family for capital.